neoforged/.github/primers/1.21.5/index.md

 Previously, a pipeline was constructed using a JSON that contained all metadata from the vertex and fragement shader to their defined values, samplers, and uniforms.
 However, this has all been replaced with an in-code solution that more localizes some parts of the JSON and some parts that were relegated to the `RenderType`.
 This is known as a `RenderPipeline`.

 A `RenderPipeline` can be constructed using its builder via `RenderPipeline#builder`.
-A pipeline can then be built by calling `build` and passing it into `RenderPipeline#register`.
+A pipeline can then be built by calling `build`.
+If you want the shader to be pre-compiled without any additional work, the final pipeline can be passed to `RenderPipeline#register`.
+However, you can also handle the compilation yourself if more graceful fail states are desired.
 If you have snippets that are used across multiple pipelines, then a partial pipeline can be built via `$Builder#buildSnippet` and then passed to the constructing pipelines in the `builder` method.

 > The following enums described in the examples have their GL codes provided with them as they have been abstracted away.